Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **allocation of deque**

-It's like a linked list of vector, if there is space it the element will be allocated, if there is not a memory allocation will occur and the the previous memory allocation will point to to next
+It's like a linked list of vector, if there is space it the element will be allocated, if there is not a memory allocation will occur and the the previous memory allocation will point to to next.

 ![dequeallocation](Cache/dequeallocation.png)

 #### 17.1.2 associative containers

 - description:
   - Associative containers store elements in a way that allows for fast lookups based on keys.
 The elements are usually organized according to a specific sorting criterion or hashing function.
   - insert elements in a
     - predefined order or no order at all.

     - no duplicates or allow duplicates

 ##### set